cackle-rs/cackle-action/README.md

       - uses: dtolnay/rust-toolchain@stable
       - uses: cackle-rs/cackle-action@latest
       - run: cargo update
-      - run: cackle check
+      - run: cargo acl -n
-      - run: cackle cargo test
+      - run: cargo acl -n test
 ```

 This workflow is identical to first one, but instead of running on git pushes and pull requests, it
-runs once per day at 20:45, then it does a `cargo update` before running `cackle`.
-This means that
+runs once per day at 20:45, then it does a `cargo update` before running `cargo acl`.
+This means
-when there are newer, semver compatible versions of your dependencies, these will be checked instead
+that when there are newer, semver compatible versions of your dependencies, these will be checked
-of those in your checked in `Cargo.lock`.
+instead of those in your checked in `Cargo.lock`.

 If you don't have your `Cargo.lock` checked in, then the `cargo update` is redundant and you should
 probably combine the two workflows, since they're doing the same thing.